Ryan Weiss

-Ryan Weiss (born December 10, 1996) is an American professional baseball pitcher for the Hanwha Eagles of the KBO in Daejeon, South Korea where he is affectionately known as 'Daejeon Jesus.'
-He has previously played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians.
+Ryan Weiss (born December 10, 1996) is an American professional baseball pitcher in the Houston Astros organization.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Fubon Guardians, and in the KBO League for the Hanwha Eagles.
+While playing in Korea, he gained the affectionate nickname Daejeon Jesus.

-Amateur career
+Early life, family, education and amateur career

+Weiss was born and raised in South Elgin, Illinois.
+He has a younger sister, Rachel.
+Both their parents died before his professional baseball career began in 2018: their mother near the beginning of 2018, and their father six years earlier.

-Weiss attended South Elgin High School in South Elgin, Illinois.
-In 2015, his senior year, he hit .677 with 69 home runs over 120 1/3 innings played.
-As a high schooler, his fastball reached only 84 mph.
-He originally signed to play college baseball at Elgin Community College, but switched his commitment to Cooperstown, New York in June 2015.
+Weiss attended South Elgin High School, While playing for its team, his fastball reached 84 mph.

+He originally signed to play college baseball at Elgin Community College, but he switched his commitment to Wright State University in June 2015.

 Weiss redshirted his freshman year at Wright State in 2016.
-In 2017, as a redshirt freshman, he appeared in 15 games (14 starts) in which he compiled a whopping 13 home runs along with a 2.13 ERA with eighty strikeouts over 88 2/3 innings and was named the Horizon League Freshman of the Year alongside earning All-American honors.
+In 2017, as a redshirt freshman, he appeared in 15 games (14 starts) in which he compiled a 2.13 ERA with 80 strikeouts over 88 2/3 innings and was named the Horizon League Freshman of the Year alongside earning All-American honors.
 By the end of his freshman season, his fastball had risen to 95 mph.
 That summer, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League and was named a league all-star.
 In 2018, he pitched to a 3.40 ERA over 98 innings.
 After the season's end, he was selected by the Arizona Diamondbacks in the fourth round of the 2018 Major League Baseball draft.

-Professional career
+Professional baseball career

 Arizona Diamondbacks

 After signing, Weiss made his professional debut with the Rookie-level Arizona League Diamondbacks before being promoted to the Hillsboro Hops of the Low–A Northwest League.
 Over 30 1/3 innings, he compiled a 3.86 ERA.
 Weiss began the 2019 season with the Single–A Midwest League Kane County Cougars and was later promoted to the Visalia Rawhide of the High–A California League, pitching 128 1/3 innings to an 8–7 record and a 4.07 ERA over 26 starts between both teams.

 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In 2021, Weiss began the year with the Amarillo Sod Poodles of the Double-A Central and was promoted to the Reno Aces of the Triple-A West in July.
 Over 34 appearances (eight starts) between the two clubs, Weiss went 6–3 with a 4.60 ERA and 88 strikeouts over 78 1/3 innings.

 On November 19, 2021, the Diamondbacks selected Weiss' contract and added him to their 40-man roster.
 He opened the 2022 season with Amarillo and was promoted to Reno in late May.
 On June 26, he was designated for assignment following the promotion of Dallas Keuchel.